Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 -

-Caffeine inhibits cyclicCyclic refers to events or processes that recur at regular intervals.
-In veterinary medicine, this can refer to the regular reproductive cycles in female dogs and cats, or to cyclic disease courses. adenosine monophosphate (cAMP)-degrading phosphodiesterase.
+Caffeine inhibits the phosphodiesterase that breaks down cyclicCyclic refers to events or processes that recur at regular intervals.
+In veterinary medicine, this can refer to the regular reproductive cycles in female dogs and cats, or to cyclic disease courses. adenosine monophosphate (cAMP).

 -

-This leads to an increase in cAMP in cells, which, for example, promotes heart rate, bronchodilation, lipolysisLipolysis is the process of fat breakdown in the body, where triglycerides are broken down into glycerol and free fatty acids.
+This leads to an increase in cAMP in cells, promoting, for example, heart rate, bronchodilation, lipolysisLipolysis is the process of fat breakdown in the body, where triglycerides are broken down into glycerol and free fatty acids.
 This process provides energy for the body., and smooth muscle relaxation.

 -